Federal Reserve Lowers Fed Funds Rate Twice on Coronavirus Fears

 Some lenders who have struggled to keep up have been raising rates.
 MarketWatch reported the recent weekly mortgage rate increase was the largest since November 2016.

-There are sort of 4 or 5 counteracting trends driving rate shifts.
+There are many counteracting trends and forces driving rate shifts.

 - Fear of financial collapse causing capital to leave the stock market and rotate into bonds and money market accounts as stocks sell off.